metabolism/wordpress-bundle/README.md

 Because of Wordpress design, functions are available in the global namespace, it's not perfect but Wordpress will surely change this soon.

 Some plugins may not work directly, Woocommerce provider needs some rework

+No support for Gutemberg, activate the Classic Editor until further notice.

 Installation
 -----------